hereishd/K8S-Cluster-From-Scratch/Nginx-Ingress-Controller/readme.md

 Using this method, you’ll manually download and run deployment manifests using kubectl command line tool.
 * With Helm:
 Using this method, you'll be using the project repository charts.
-<br/><br/>The Helm method will be the method that I chose to use and explain here.<br/>
+<br/><br/>The Helm method will be the method that I chose to use and explain here.<br/><br/>
-If you do not have Helm installed, you will need to install it.
-For this, you can follow the 'Installing Helm' section from my [Helm documentation repository](https://github.com/hereishd/k8s_Tutorials/tree/main/Helm) or the documentation from the [original Helm website](https://helm.sh/docs/intro/install/).
+If you do not have Helm installed, you will need to install it.<br/> For this, you can follow the 'Installing Helm' section from my [Helm documentation repository](https://github.com/hereishd/k8s_Tutorials/tree/main/Helm) or the documentation from the [original Helm website](https://helm.sh/docs/intro/install/).
 ## Deploying the NGINX Controller
 * Get the NGINX installation repository
 ```